Discover Green Cay Wetlands Nature Center in South Florida for Alligators, Iguanas, Birds and Wildlife

 Iguanas are tolerated at Green Cay Wetlands because the controlled environment, overseen by Palm Beach County Parks and Recreation, limits their disruptive impact.
 The wetland’s design and staff monitoring help prevent iguanas from overpopulating or significantly harming native plants and animals.
 Unlike in residential communities where they freely roam, destroy gardens, dig burrows damaging property, and spread bacteria through their droppings.
 Green Cay’s balanced management allows visitors to observe these striking reptiles safely while showcasing Florida’s complex wildlife dynamics, making it a unique spot to see iguanas without the problems they cause in unchecked areas.

 Whether you’re a local or a tourist, Green Cay is an enjoyable place for everyone.
 Unlike a quick beach stop, this is a place you come to slow down.
 The Nature Center is indoors (with AC) and the Boardwalk is obviously, outdoors.
 We find that the majority of your time at Green Cay will be spent outside!
 The nature center isn’t open every day, so check the schedule if you want to visit it.
+To learn more about how long to spend at Green Cay, what to bring, or the rules and etiquette for your visit, Florida Obsession covers it all!

 Why Green Cay Wetlands is Important to Florida’s Ecosystem